postolache-andreea-miruna/SnakeGameRobotics/README.md

 For this game the player must use the joystick to make the snake to change its direction: up, down, left, right.

-Also if the snake moves in a way, I can not make it to go in the oposite way with just one joystick move.
+Also if the snake moves in a way, the player can not make it to go in the oposite way with just one joystick move.

 Example: if the snake go up and if the player move the joystick down, then the snake does not change its direction.
 </details>